kloggy/Home-Assistant/packages/garden_v2/README.md

 - config-template-card (https://github.com/iantrich/config-template-card)
 - stack-in-card (https://github.com/custom-cards/stack-in-card)
 - mini-graph-card (https://github.com/kalkih/mini-graph-card)
-- lovelace_gen (NOTE: this requires `lovelace_gen:' in your config.
+- lovelace_gen (NOTE: this requires `lovelace_gen:` in your config.
 See https://github.com/thomasloven/hass-lovelace_gen)

 __Disclaimer__ - This has NOT been extensivley tested.
 In fact as of now it has only been used on my desk!
 Treat this as a preview but feel free of course to use, adapt or change it in any way you see fit.
 But if you do find errors I'd be interested to know so I can look at it although no promises can be made regarding how or when I will get to fix anything.
 Likewise if you come up with any improvements also please tell me!